In an emergency, please dial the following number:

 For appointments please call: +711 95 74-480 (Mon–Fri: 1:30 pm –2:30 pm)

-Please do not hesitate to contact the Office of International Affairs if you need medical or psychological assistance.
+Please do not hesitate to contact the International Office if you need medical or psychological assistance.
 Anything you tell us will be treated confidentially.
 Together we can always find a way!